-Change is inherently ambiguous, and those who deal creatively with change will have a high tolerance for uncertainty and ‘shades of grey.’
+Change is inherently ambiguous.
+People who are effective in managing change demonstrate a high tolerance for uncertainty and the ability to deal with ‘shades of gray.’

 A sense of purpose is essential to success and effectiveness, and those without a clear idea of what they are doing and why they are doing it will not have the foundation to keep going in the face of change.